1. Is the Nursing School of Coimbra (ESEnfC) a public and free-of-charge institution?

 5. Who can apply using the ENEM?

 All Brazilian students who have successfully completed Brazilian secondary education and are not Portuguese nationals or EU nationals can apply to ESEnfC using the ENEM.
-The eligible ENEM scores are those obtained in 2016 or in of the three previous civil years: 2015, 2014 or 2013.
+The eligible ENEM scores are those obtained in the previous four years.

 For further information about the prerequisites, please click here.